Skip to content

 Climate action

 The climate crisis is considered to be the biggest challenge facing today’s and future generations.
 But it’s not too late to act.
-At BRUNA, we’re committed to doing our part to combat the climate crisis by achieving climate neutrality.
+At BRUNA, we’re committed to doing our part to combat the climate crisis by investing in the net-zero transition.

-We measure, reduce, and—as a last resort—offset greenhouse gas (GHG) emissions in line with the global objectives of the Paris Agreement, and have been certified by the Change Climate Project since 2020.
+We measure, reduce, and—as a last resort—offset greenhouse gas (GHG) emissions in line with the global objectives of the Paris Agreement, and have been certified with the Climate Label since 2020.

 We’ve taken steps to reduce our GHG emissions, including increasing the use of recycled materials, promoting responsible consumption, and improving logistics efficiency.
 And although we’re proud of our achievements, we know there is much more we can do.
 To this end, we’ve designed reduction action plans that will help us reduce our emissions as much as possible over time.